ithinkihaveacat/dotfiles/README.md

 $ git clone git@github.com:ithinkihaveacat/dotfiles.git .dotfiles
 $ cd $HOME/.dotfiles
 $ ./update
+# On OS X, logout and login again
 ````

 Note that `update` may be destructive--if you have "unmanaged" files in